chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 A more concrete example of this can be seen in [Events With Arguments] sample.

-### Raising With Code
+### Raising Events With Arguments In Custom Components
-When raising events with arguments with code, it is also recommended to use [Unity Event] fields.
-However, in this case you'll also need to specify the argument type:
+When raising events with arguments in code, it is also recommended to use [Unity Event] fields.
+However, when defining the event field, type information needs to be specified as well:
 ```cs
 using UnityEngine;
 using UnityEngine.Events;